 Young History and Archaeology Club

-YHAC meets monthly on Saturday afternoons at the Time and Tide Museum.
-The club is supervised by fully accredited society members, supported by historians from the Time and Tide and is affiliated to the National Council for British Archaeology.
-Thanks to funding from Historic England the club is free to join.
+The YHAC was established in 2015 and meets monthly on Saturday afternoons at the Time and Tide Museum.
+Thanks to funding from Historic England the YHAC is free to join.
+The club is supervised by GYLHAS members, supported by historians from the Time and Tide Museum and is affiliated to the National Young Archaeologist Club.
+Check out the national YAC website here.

 On a bright March day, YHAC members old and new joined Cotswold Archaeology to dig two test pits close to the town’s priory building.
 This community dig was funded by Historic England as part of an exploration of the Great Yarmouth Heritage Action Zone.

 Over 20 members and guests joined the dig with trowels and shovels to carefully scrape back layers of soil and sand within the grounds of the town’s medieval priory.
 Once a home for Benedictine monks, the priory has had many uses over the years including as a school and more recently, as a community venue, so the group was not quite sure what to expect when they started excavating.

 In Test Pit 1, at a depth of around 40cm, the group uncovered the intact remains of a Victorian drainage sump with the surrounding soil revealing clear evidence of its use over the years.
 The same test pit also revealed the broken remains of a decorative chimney capping which had been buried at a similar time.
 A replica of this stone can be seen on the capped chimney of the nearby vicarage.
 This left us to ponder whether the stone had fallen from a rooftop, maybe during the war-time raids, or whether it had been broken and discarded during construction.